Calgary Housing Market Report

 Average Prices

 Average home prices do not show the true extent of price changes because of the substitution effect.
-When changes in home prices or mortgage rates reduce consumers' buying power, they shift their purchases to more affordable options.
-As a result, the average price can under-represent house price inflation.
-Moreover, luxury homes have an outsize effect on average prices, and fluctuations in the number of luxury home sales cause fluctuations in average prices.
+When changes in home prices or mortgage rates reduce consumers' buying power, they shift their purchases to more affordable options and conversely, when such changes increase their buying power.
+As a result, especially over the medium and long term, the average price can underrepresent house price inflation or deflation.
+Moreover, luxury homes have a disproportionate impact on average prices, and fluctuations in the number of luxury home sales lead to corresponding fluctuations in average prices.
+There has been a continued change in the property types that Calgary buyers purchase.
+Over the past years, the composition of home sales in the Calgary real estate market shifted toward condos while shifting away from detached houses.
+Although this trend has partially reversed since March 2024, when the share of detached sales reached its lowest value and the share of apartment homes reached its peak.

 Sales Numbers and Benchmark Prices

-• Sales of semi-detached homes decreased by 13% YoY, reaching 172 units.
-Currently, inventory stands at two months of semi-detached home sales.
+- Semi-detached homes: Benchmark home prices decreased 1.1% year-over-year to $667,000.
+Sales of semi-detached homes decreased by 26% YoY, reaching 118 units.
+Currently, inventory stands at 3.5 months of semi-detached home sales, indicating balanced market conditions.

-• The number of row houses sold decreased 16% YoY to 384 units.
-Currently, inventory stands at 1.7 months of row home sales.
+- Townhouses: Benchmark townhouse prices declined 5.2% YoY and decreased 0.1% MoM to $420,800 for January 2026.
+The number of row houses sold decreased 25% YoY to 186 units.
+Currently, inventory stands at 4.2 months of row home sales, reflecting balanced market conditions.

 Median Prices